stomp-js/stomp-js.github.io/_posts/2020-10-21-upgrading-to-stompjs-6-rx-stomp-1.md

 If you were calling `deativate` and `activate` in succession, you should await for `deativate`.

+### rx-stomp/ng-stomp-js specific

+[RxStomp#watch] now allows setting unsubscribe headers.
+These headers can be set as fixed values or a callback that would return headers.
+See [IWatchParams#unsubHeaders] for details and an example.

+See:

+- [RxStomp#watch]
+- [IWatchParams#unsubHeaders]

+#### subscribeOnlyOnce

+By default when you initiate a watch it will be reestablished in case of a reconnection to the broker.
+You can set this flag while initiating a watch to subscribe only once.

+See:

+- [RxStomp#watch]
+- [IWatchParams#subscribeOnlyOnce]

 ## Non visible changes

 - The output target is `es2015`.
 We wanted `es2017`, however,